surbhi-nijhara/cloudTumblr/azure/architecture-guide/cicd-database.md

 SQL Managed Instance in Azure:
 * SQL MI DEV-01 :  For development of SQL DB schema and code
 * SQL MI DEV-02 : For development of SQL DB code
-* SQL MI DEV-03 :  For development of SQL DB schema and code<br />
+* SQL MI DEV-03 :  For development of SQL DB schema and code<br>
-    These instances can be configured in a pool and each database will be of lesser configuration and need not be the same as SQL MI Prod instance.
+    *These instances can be configured in a pool and each database will be of lesser configuration and need not be the same as SQL MI Prod instance.<br>*
-    SQL Managed instance pool for Dev
+    *SQL Managed instance pool for Dev<br>*
-    For example following SQL Dev size can be used.
-    SQL Managed Instance pool of 16 cores:<br />
+    *For example following SQL Dev size can be used.<br>* *SQL Managed Instance pool of 16 cores:<br>*
-        *   The pool is intended to have 3 instances split as 8 core (ADF Pipeline),
+        *   *The pool is intended to have 3 instances split as 8 core (ADF Pipeline),<br />*
-        *   4 core (Schema Conversion),
+        *   **4 core (Schema Conversion),<br>*
-        *   4 core (Code Conversion).
+        *   4 core (Code Conversion).  <br>*
-Disk Size : Standard HDD of size can be equal to Oracle Stage DB size.
+     *Disk Size : Standard HDD of size can be equal to Oracle Stage DB size.*

-* SQL MI QA: For quality assurance of incremental migrated code and data.
+* SQL MI QA: For quality assurance of incremental migrated code and data. <br>
-This instance will be required to match the Oracle database disk size, core and memory.<br />
-If CPU, RAM metrics are available for peak workloads, the sizing will be done accordingly.
-The data is awaited from RegEd.
+*This instance will be required to match the Oracle database disk size, core and memory.<br />* *If CPU, RAM metrics are available for peak workloads, the sizing will be done accordingly.
+The data is awaited from RegEd.*

 * SQL MI STAGE / UAT/ Prod : For end-end quality assurance of migrated code and data.<br />
 This instance will be required to be of the same configuration as SQL MI QA  instance.